GeminonProtocol/Geminon-v1/README.md

  Production code of Geminon Protocol V1

 ## Deployment addresses
 The protocol is deployed on Ethereum, BNB and Avalanche networks.
 Always check that you are interacting with the right address before signing transactions.
+Unless otherwise stated, the contract deployment address is the same on all blockchains.

 ### GEX token